The Naiad Caseback of the Omega Planet Ocean

 Aesthetics

 A screw down case back makes it nearly impossible to have any decorative markings orient the same way every time.
-The tolerances are too small in a screw thread to have them end in the same position each time.
+Like mentioned above, the tolerances are too small in a screw thread to have them end in the same position each time.
 “But Mitch!”
 I hear you say, “The screw heads on a Royal Oak are all orientated perfectly!”
 And to that, I would say, “You’re Wrong!”

 The Audemars Piguet Royal Oak